EVOlution-App/iOS/README.md

 ### Ruby

-If yon don't have experience with Ruby we recommend [rbenv](https://github.com/rbenv/rbenv):
+If you don't have experience with Ruby we recommend [rbenv](https://github.com/rbenv/rbenv):

 ```sh
 brew install rbenv